AllenDowney/ThinkStats2/CONTRIBUTING.md

 Once your Anaconda package is installed and available, create a Python 2.7 and 3.6 environment in Anaconda --

- - conda create -q -n thinkstats2-py27 python=2.7 scipy numpy matplotlib statsmodels patsy future
+ - conda create -q -n thinkstats2-py27 python=2.7 scipy numpy matplotlib statsmodels patsy future jupyter
- - conda create -q -n thinkstats2-py36 python=3.6 scipy numpy matplotlib statsmodels patsy future
+ - conda create -q -n thinkstats2-py36 python=3.6 scipy numpy matplotlib statsmodels patsy future jupyter

 Each of these commands will take a bit of time -- give it a few minutes to download and install the packages and their dependences.
 Once complete,